 Start your fall mornings with warm, fluffy, spice-filled pumpkin pancakes!
 But honestly, these are good enough to eat any time of the year.
 Serve with toasted pecans and maple syrup for a satisfying breakfast that your whole family will love!

-If you love pumpkin as I do, you will love these delicious pumpkin pancakes!
+If you love pumpkin as I do, you will love these delicious pancakes!
 They are incredibly fluffy and so full of flavor!
-They come together in about 30 minutes for a breakfast that is sure to win over your entire family.
+They come together in about 30 minutes for a breakfast that will win over your entire family.

 For this Recipe: